Nick Fury (Marvel Cinematic Universe): Fictional character biography

-Early developments
+Early life at S.H.I.E.L.D.

-Nicholas Joseph Fury was born in Huntsville, Alabama on 7 April 1950.
+Nicholas Joseph Fury was born in Huntsville, Alabama on July 4, 1950.
 He joined the United States Army after graduating from high school, eventually becoming a Colonel.
 He later left the army to join the Central Intelligence Agency, where he served as a spy during the Cold War.
 He was eventually recruited to the covert espionage agency S.H.I.E.L.D.

 In 1995, Kree Empire Starforce member Vers crash-lands in Los Angeles, drawing S.H.I.E.L.D. agents Fury and Phil Coulson to investigate.
 In an ensuing Skrull attack, Fury kills a Skrull impersonating Coulson.
 Skrull commander Talos, disguised as Fury's boss Keller, orders Fury to work with Vers and keep tabs on her.
 Vers, escaping capture by the Skrull, uses memories they have extracted to bring Fury to the Project Pegasus installation at a U.S. Air Force base.
 They discover Vers was Carol Danvers, a pilot presumed to have died in 1989 while testing an experimental jet engine designed by Dr. Wendy Lawson, whom Vers recognizes as a woman from her nightmares.
-After Fury informs S.H.I.E.L.D. of their location, a team led by Talos disguised as Keller arrives.
-Fury discovers Talos's ruse and helps Vers escape in a quadjet with Lawson's stowaway cat Goose.
-They fly to Louisiana to meet former pilot Maria Rambeau, the last person to see Vers and Lawson alive.
-Later, Danvers, Talos, Fury, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos's family, and the Tesseract, the power source of Lawson's engine.
-Danvers is captured by Starforce, and in the subsequent battle, Fury retrieves Goose, who is revealed to be an alien Flerken.
-Goose swallows the Tesseract and scratches Fury's face, blinding his left eye.
+They then encounter Lawson's cat, Goose.
+Fury then informs S.H.I.E.L.D. of their location and a team led by Talos disguised as Keller arrives.
+Fury discovers Talos's ruse and helps Danvers escape in a Quadjet with Goose.
+They fly to Louisiana to meet former pilot Maria Rambeau, the last person to see Danvers and Lawson alive.
+They also meet her daughter, Monica.
+Later, Danvers, Talos, Fury, Goose, and Rambeau locate Lawson's cloaked laboratory orbiting Earth, where Lawson hid several Skrulls, including Talos's family, Soren and G'iah, and the Tesseract, the power source of Lawson's engine.
+Danvers is captured by Starforce, and in the subsequent fight, Fury retrieves Goose, who is revealed to be an alien Flerken.
+Goose swallows the Tesseract and while on a spaceship over the Mojave Desert, scratches Fury's face, blinding his left eye.
 Danvers departs to help the Skrulls find a new homeworld, leaving Fury a modified pager to contact her in an emergency.
-Meanwhile, Fury drafts an initiative to locate heroes like Danvers, naming it after her Air Force call sign, "Avenger".
+Meanwhile, Fury adopts Goose and drafts an initiative to locate heroes like Danvers, naming it after her Air Force call sign, "Avenger".